About

 • Graf Travel Grant, Hunter College Art Department, 2001

-SOLO EXHIBITIONS
+EXHIBITIONS

 • New Artwork from Antarctica, Studio D Gallery, University of Dayton, OH, 2008